mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 ### Datum

 So how are we to reconcile our need to work with a (simple) mathematical model of the earth's shape with the ondulating nature of the earth's surface (i.e. its geoid)?
-The solution is to align the geoid with the ellipsoid (or sphere) representation of the earth and to map the earth's surface features onto this ellipsoid.
+The solution is to align the geoid with the ellipsoid (or sphere) representation of the earth and to map the earth's surface features onto this ellipsoid/sphere.
 The alignment can be local where the ellipsoid surface is closely fit to the geoid at a particular location on the earth's surface (such as the state of Kansas) or **geocentric** where the ellipsoid is aligned with the center of the earth.
 How one chooses to align the ellipsoid to the geoid defines a **datum**.

 #### Local Datum